LiaScript/docs/README.md

 </section>

-## Interactive Code
+## Interactive Code-Blocks

                                --{{0}}--
-In section [Code](#code) we had already introduced how code-snippets can be defined in Markdown and LiaScript.
+In section [Code](#code), we had already introduced how code snippets can be defined in Markdown and LiaScript.
-In this part we will introduce how such code can be made executable and editable.
+In this part, we will introduce how such code can be made executable and editable.

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/zOvBKUUEERdNm" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/coding-zOvBKUUEERdNm">via GIPHY</a></p>

 ### Starting simple

-Any code snippet can be made interactive by attaching a script-tag to the end.
+    --{{0}}--
+Any code snippet can be made interactive by attaching a script tag to the end.
 The idea is the same as for tasks, quizzes, and surveys.
-The `@input` is simply a placeholder that gets replaced by the current user-input.
+The `@input` is simply a placeholder that gets replaced by the current user input.

 ```` markdown
 ``` javascript